kdelwat/Lexeme/README.md

 csv format.
 This can then be imported into spreadsheet programs like Libreoffice Calc or programs such as [Polyglot](https://github.com/DraqueT/PolyGlot).

+####Exportwords
+The `exportwords` command exports the current database into a text file, with strings formatted including to a template specified in the configuration file.
+For example, the following setting substitutes the fields of word, english, and
+form:

+    [EXPORT]
+    Format = {{word}} ({{form}}) - {{english}}

+This produces a text file in this format:

+    tākēsapa (adjective) - poor
+    behatā (adjective) - rich
+    yanpenkān (noun) - headphones

+All fields, including custom fields, can be specified in templates through the use of the {{field}} syntax.
+If a word does not have the specified field, that part of the output will be blank.

 ####List
 The `list` command lists words in the database, and can be filtered by specific field.